Mante people: Alleged last appearance

-In March 2017, there were video recordings by a group of bikers in Aceh who accidentally saw and recorded a man that was thought to be a Mante tribesman.
+In March 2017, there were video recordings by a group of bikers in Aceh who accidentally saw and recorded a man who was thought to be a Mante tribesman.
 The alleged Mante man at the site was caught by surprise and ran away immediately; and the scene was recorded by one of the bikers in the group.
 The video recording was uploaded on YouTube and quickly became a viral topic of discussion on social medias and in the news in Indonesia.

 The spread of the news gained the attention of the Aceh government to dispatch a search team to find the Mante people and examine their real existence.
 The Ministry of Social Affairs department also participated in the search in order to provide social security to the Mante people.